paudetseis/RfPy/docs/scripts.rst

                             filtered at different corners for the Pps and Pss phases.
 [Default False]
-      --bp-copy BP_COPY     Specify a list of two floats with minimum and maximumfrequency for the copies stream (Hz).
+      --bp-copy BP_COPY     Specify a list of two floats with minimum and maximumfrequency for the copied stream (Hz).
 [Default [0.05, 0.35]]

     Settings for H-k Stacking: